 - promote life-long learners;

-- develop individual responsibility, tolerance and considerationi for others;
+- develop individual responsibility, tolerance and consideration for others;

 - foster the ability to work together co-operatively and with an appreciation of group success;